dsm-spire/pyrinex/README.rst

 PyRinex
 =======

-RINEX 3 and RINEX 2 reader in Python -- reads NAV and OBS files into ``xarray.Dataset`` for easy use in analysis and plotting.
+RINEX 3 and RINEX 2 reader in Python -- reads NAV and OBS GPS RINEX data into `xarray.Dataset <http://xarray.pydata.org/en/stable/api.html#dataset>`_ for easy use in analysis and plotting.
+This gives remarkable speed vs. legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.

 Writes to NetCDF4 (subset of HDF5).
 This is couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM.